Nonlinear Scattering Theory for Asymptotically de Sitter Vacuum Solutions in All Even Spatial Dimensions: Geometric Littlewood-Paley Theory

 \item Finite band property.

 \item $L^2$-almost orthogonality.
 For any two families of LP projections $P_k, \widetilde{P}_k$ we have:

 \end{enumerate} \end{proposition*} Our main use of the geometric LP projections is to define fractional Sobolev spaces.
-For the remainder of the paper we use the definition of Sobolev spaces according to the following result of \cite{geometricLP}: \begin{proposition*}[Corollary 7.12 in \cite{geometricLP}] For an arbitrary LP projection, $a\geq0$ and any smooth tensor $F,$ we have:
+For the remainder of the paper we use the definition of fractional Sobolev spaces according to the following result of \cite{geometricLP}: \begin{proposition*}[{\cite[Corollary~7.12]{geometricLP}}] For an arbitrary LP projection, $a\geq0$ and any smooth tensor $F,$ we have: